 - Create new budgets.

-- Compare your overall earning and spending using the budget summary.
+- Compare your overall earnings and spending using the budget summary.

 - View the current budget for a category.